Oil City Housing Authority

 Last Updated on 09/20/2018.

-More information about Oil City Housing Authority can be found on its website at http://www.oilcityhousing.org.
 Representatives of Oil City Housing Authority may be available by phone at (814) 676-5764.
-Unless otherwise noted applications will not be provided or accepted by phone.
+Unless otherwise noted above, applications will not be provided or accepted by phone.

-As of the most recent VMS report, Oil City Housing Authority manages 326 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Oil City Housing Authority manages 324 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 26% having issued approximately 13 vouchers in the past year.
 The average voucher holder has received housing benefits for 5 years and 3 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 8 months on the waiting list1.